The Ross School of Business building

 Eligibility

 We seek diversity in the professional backgrounds of our admitted students, just as we do in other parts of our applicants' profiles.
 No one industry or field is favored over another.
 We are more interested in your contribution to the group or organization.
+For more information on our student population, check out our class profile.

 Yes, we will consider applicants who hold a three-year undergraduate degree from India.